-- Chronic or long-term (starting before the pregnancy) or
+- Chronic or long-term (starting before the pregnancy).

-- Gestational (starting after the 20th week of pregnancy)
+- Gestational (beginning after the 20th week of pregnancy).

-- Preeclampsia, a form of gestational hypertension that involves a high level of protein in the urine, and
+- Preeclampsia: Gestational hypertension that involves a high protein level in the urine.

-- Eclampsia, which causes the mother to develop grand mal seizures.
+- Eclampsia: A condition that causes the mother to develop grand mal seizures.

-Left untreated, gestational diabetes can pass additional blood glucose from mother to infant, causing the child’s pancreas to produce extra insulin.
-This can in turn lead to macrosomia, which causes excessive fetal weight and size that can bring on early labor and delivery accompanied by respiratory distress and breathing difficulties.
+Unmanaged gestational diabetes can allow too much blood glucose to pass from the mother, causing the developing baby’s pancreas to produce extra insulin.
+This can lead to macrosomia (excessive fetal weight and size).
+Macrosomia can induce premature labor, accompanied by respiratory distress and breathing difficulties.

 Decreased Blood Flow to the Baby